25 Things You Didn’t Know About Studying Engineering

 20. You need to become a team player

 In many cases on campus, you will be required to work independently: but, in the real world, it is the opposite.
 You need to build team-playing skills right from school.
-Learn to leverage the knowledge and experience of other people for maximum result.
+Learn to leverage the knowledge and experience of other people for maximum results.

 21. Get ready for boring classes

 Some engineering classes are interesting to attend if you have a lecturer with an engaging teaching style.
 But you cannot escape those boring classes where you wonder how you’ll make it through the course.
-But don’t lose faith; as an engineer to be, you’ll get through it.
+But don’t lose faith; as an engineer-to-be, you’ll get through it.

 22. Don’t Limit Your Skills to Engineering Alone

 Your survival as an engineer depends on your ability to adapt.
 This quality of engineers is why they tend to perform well in any field they go into, even in business.
 Learn coding and other digital skills.
-Develop your writing and speaking skill.
+Develop your writing and speaking skills.
 Learning other skills that interest you outside your engineering field will make you a better engineer and give you options in life.

 23. The United States is the best country in the world to study engineering